kodecocodes/i10t/intermediate-message-apps/intermediate-message-apps.markdown

 ## Getting started

 Open the **WenderPic** starter project provided with the materials for this chapter.
-Be sure to use this version, rather than the final project from the previous chapter, as there have been a few changes since then.
+There's quite a lot already present in the project, but none of it really has to do with Messages.
+That's where you come in.

 Here's a quick tour of the project: